El-2024/wiki-documents/docs/Robotics/Robot_Kits/Lerobot/Lerobot_SO100Arm_New.md

 **Parameter Explanations**
-- wormup-time-s: It refers to the initialization time.
 - episode-time-s: It represents the time for collecting data each time.
 - reset-time-s: It is the preparation time between each data collection.
 - num-episodes: It indicates how many groups of data are expected to be collected.